-Data Sources and Methods: Air Health Indicator – Ozone and Fine Particulate Matter
+Data Sources and Methods for the Air Health Indicator

-Canadian communities for which the ground-level ozone and fine particulate matter (PM2.5) concentrations were used for the national Air Quality Indicator of CESI were considered.
-The AHI is based on the criteria of having a reasonably complete time series of pollution and weather measurements, and enough daily mortality.
+Canadian communities for which the ground-level ozone (O3) and fine particulate matter (PM2.5) concentrations were used for the National Air Quality Indicators of Canadian Environmental Sustainability Indicators (CESI) were considered.
+The Air Health Indicator (AHI) is based on the criteria of having a reasonably complete time series of pollution and weather measurements, and enough daily mortality data.

-The daily numbers of cause-specific deaths (non-accidental mortality data) were obtained from the national mortality database (Vital Statistics Database–Death 2004) maintained by Statistics Canada.
-Based on the International Classification of Diseases (ICD), the mortality data included only deaths from internal causes (ICD-9 code < 800 and ICD-10 code A00-R00), excluding external causes such as injuries.
+The daily numbers of cause-specific deaths (non-accidental mortality data) were obtained from the national mortality database (Vital Statistics Database–Deaths) maintained by Statistics Canada.
+Based on the International Classification of Diseases (ICD), the mortality data included only deaths from internal causes (ICD-9 code < 800 for up to year 1999 and ICD-10 code A00-R99 for years 2000 onwards), excluding external causes such as injuries.
 Regarding cause-specific deaths, in particular, we were interested in cardiopulmonary mortality related to the circulatory or respiratory system.
-For this specification, our mortality data were categorized into a cardiopulmonary group (ICD-10 code between I20–I50 and J10–J67).
-The cardiopulmonary mortality data were extracted by Statistics Canada for a specified census division only where the census division of residence was the same as the census division of death occurrence.
+For this specification, our mortality data were categorized into a cardiopulmonary group (ICD-9 code between 390 and 520 and ICD-10 code between I00–I99 and J00–J99).
+The cardiopulmonary mortality data were extracted for a specified census division only where the census division of residence was the same as the census division of death occurrence.

-The daily ozone and PM2.5 (the latter measured by the tapered element oscillating microbalance method or TEOM) concentration data were obtained from the National Air Pollution Surveillance (NAPS) Network operated by Environment Canada.
+The daily O3 and PM2.5 concentration data were obtained from the National Air Pollution Surveillance (NAPS) Network operated by Environment Canada.
 Established in 1969, NAPS provides accurate and long-term air quality data of a uniform standard across Canada to monitor the quality of ambient (outdoor) air in populated regions by specific procedures for the selection and positioning of monitoring stations.
 For each NAPS monitoring station, the daily average concentration for a certain day was calculated only if at least 75% of 24 hourly concentrations for that day (i.e. at least 18 hourly concentrations) were available.
 Otherwise, it was recorded as missing.
-For each census division, the daily average concentration was averaged over monitoring stations if there were 2 or more stations located in that census division.
-For the metric of air pollutions, the daily 8-hour maximum was selected for ozone and the daily mean for PM2.5
+For each census division, the daily average concentration was averaged over monitoring stations if there were two or more stations located in that census division.
+The metrics used for the concentrations were the daily 8-hours maximum (April to October) for O3 and the daily mean (April to October) for PM2.5.